-Day habilitation services should focus on the beneficiary, using the person-centered planning process thereby assisting the beneficiary to develop their meaningful day, that supports the beneficiary in how they spend their time, and what’s important to each beneficiary.
+Day habilitation services are focused on the beneficiary, and creating a meaningful day through the person-centered planning process.
+The process should support the beneficiary in how they choose to spend their time and what’s most important to each beneficiary.

 The integration with individuals without disabilities is expected and should not just include people who are paid to support the beneficiary.
 Activities should not be created for the sole purpose of serving beneficiaries with developmental disabilities.
 Beneficiaries should participate in activities and events that are already established in the community.

 Day habilitation activities should focus on assisting the beneficiary to gain their desired community living experience, including the acquisition, retention, or improvement in self-help, self-advocacy, socialization and/or adaptive skills, increasing independence, and/or to provide the beneficiary an opportunity to contribute to their community.
 Day habilitation activities may be educational or recreational in nature, which would include activities that are related to the beneficiary’s interests, hobbies, clubs, or sports.
-Day habilitation can assist a beneficiary in exploring the community and in making community connections.
+Day habilitation services may assist a beneficiary in exploring the community and in making community connections.

-Volunteering in the community is encouraged and should be provided under the guidelines of the United States Fair Labor Standards Act of 1985 as amended.
+Volunteering for nonprofits in the community should be considered, is encouraged, and should be provided under the guidelines of the United States Fair Labor Standards Act of 1938 as amended.
+Volunteering is a great way for beneficiaries to become connected to their community and establish community relationships.

 NOTE: Volunteering for the provider agency or provider-owned business is not allowed.

 Day habilitation services may be coordinated with needed therapies in the beneficiary’s person-centered POC, such as physical therapy.
-The beneficiary, who is of retirement age, may also be supported in senior community activities or other meaningful retirement activities in the community, such as the local council on aging or senior centers.
+The beneficiary, who is of retirement age, may also be supported to participate in senior community activities or other meaningful retirement activities in the community, such as the local council on aging or senior centers.

-Assistance with personal care may be a component part of day habilitation services, as necessary, to meet the needs of a beneficiary, but may not comprise the entirety of the service.
-Day habilitation is to be furnished in a variety of community settings (i.e., local recreation department, garden clubs, libraries, etc.) other than the person’s residence and is not to be limited to a fixed-site.
+Assistance with personal care may be a component of day habilitation services, as necessary, to meet the needs of a beneficiary, but may not comprise the entirety of the service.
+Day habilitation is to be furnished in a variety of community settings (i.e., local recreation department, garden clubs, libraries, etc.) other than the beneficiary’s residence and is not to be limited to a fixed-site.

-Day habilitation may not provide for the payment of services that are ‘vocational’ in nature – for example, the primary purpose of producing goods or performing services for payment.
+NOTE: Day habilitation may not provide for the payment of services that are ‘vocational’ in nature – for example, the primary purpose of producing goods or performing services for payment.

-Under the service umbrella of ‘day habilitation’, there are two (2) distinct services that may be delivered.
+Under the overarching service title of ‘day habilitation’, there are two distinct services that may be delivered.
 Both services may be delivered on the same day in order to support the beneficiary to have the day that they desire.
 The goal is to support the beneficiary to make choices of how they spend their day, both in the community and onsite, in order to help the beneficiary create their meaningful day.
 Beneficiaries should be involved in making choices and guiding the inclusion of new activities.
-Discussions should be occurring at least quarterly to ensure that the beneficiary is receiving the supports they need and engaging in activities that are important to them.
+Discussions should be occurring on a regular basis, but at least quarterly to ensure that the beneficiary is receiving the supports they need and engaging in activities that are important to them.

 The two day habilitation services that are available are described in detail below.